fezi/fezi-webtest/README.md

 ## What is it?
-This is a project template for automated browser tests using
+This is a project template to get you started quickly with automated browser tests using
 - Geb (written in Groovy, uses Selenium)
 - Maven
 - TestNG (JUnit, Cucumber, Spock would work as well)

 Latest versions as of 2017-12-02 are used.

+## Why Geb?
-Geb supports DRY principle better than plain Selenium, avoiding maintenance hell.
+- Geb supports DRY principle better than plain Selenium, reducing maintenance effort.
+Concepts of page and module ("tile") and other convenient stuff.
+- Uses jQuery style selectors most developers already know
+- Still allows for Selenium WebDriver API usage, if ever needed

+## Why this template?
+Following features where added (compared to more naked Geb projects):
+<li>Mixing Java 8 code with Groovy code is supported.
+<li>Mobile/responsive Website testing support: MyFirstMobileTest uses a UserAgent String and a window size typical smartphones.
+<li>geb-reports (html and jpg with current browser state - useful for debugging CI builds) survive 'mvn clean'
+<li>Fast Chrome pre-configured.
+Get started & work quickly.
+<li>added http header field "X-webtest" so your server knows whether the client is a webtest (e.g. to turn of conversion counting)

 ## Requirements
 - **Google Chrome Browser**<br>